knowledgetranslation/process/how_to_make_a_quality_website.md

 :	“In 2010, Google specified three forms of structured metadata that their systems will use to find structured semantic content within webpages.
 Such information, when related to reviews, people profiles, business listings, and events will be used by Google to enhance the ‘snippet’, or short piece of quoted text that is shown when the page appears in search listings.
 Google specifies that that data may be given using microdata, microformats or RDFa.
 Microdata is specified inside `itemtype` and `itemprop` attributes added to existing HTML elements; microformat keywords are added inside class attributes as discussed above; and RDFa relies on `rel`, `typeof` and `property` attributes added to existing elements.” —[Wikipedia](https://en.wikipedia.org/wiki/Semantic_HTML)

 RSS
 :	“RSS (Rich Site Summary); originally RDF Site Summary; often dubbed Really Simple Syndication, uses a family of standard web feed formats to publish frequently updated information: blog entries, news headlines, audio, video.
-An RSS document (called ‘feed’, ‘web feed’, or ‘channel’) includes full or summarized text, and metadata, like publishing date and author's name.
+An RSS document (called ‘feed’, ‘web feed’, or ‘channel’) includes full or summarized text, and metadata, like publishing date and author’s name.

 	“RSS feeds enable publishers to syndicate data automatically.
 A standard XML file format ensures compatibility with many different machines/programs.
 RSS feeds also benefit users who want to receive timely updates from favourite websites or to aggregate data from many sites.